bgazevedo/Flog-o/README.md

-# Flog-o
+# Flogao
-The intention of this repository is to build a script that tries to mimic the famous social networking website from the golden age of brazilian internet.
+This project aims to mimic a famous brazilian's social network website that suffered a horrible death.